Willowlark/thelittlethingswemiss/aurii_directory/journal_index.md

 ---
-title: Journal Index
+title: Aurii Library
 permalink: /aurii_journals/index.html
 ---

-Listed below are the player written journals for their respective characters.
+Listed below are in character collections of character journals and world writings.
 Each player has leeway with their character's journal beyond that it must remain **canon only**, and **in character**.
 The details of how these journals are made technically can be found [here]({% link _posts/aurii_posts/2017-12-27-journaling.md  %}).
 The index page for each character is also an in character section.

 ---